thealexandrelara/vuttr/frontend/README.md

 ```
 cd vuttr/frontend

-# if you're using Docker (make sure that you have a mongodb instance already up and running)
+# if you're using Docker
 docker build -t vuttr-frontend . && docker run -it vuttr-frontend

 # if you're installing manually